 Interested candidates for delegates shall submit a letter of interest to the President, who will present worthy candidates, at a first-come-first-serve basis, to the full BOD.
 The President shall nominate worthy candidates for appointment by a majority vote of the BODs.
 Delegates must be reappointed each year during the general election in July.
 Candidates for the delegate position must be a paid member and present for at least 50% of the monthly meetings for a year prior to serving as a delegate.

 Delegates shall serve one year terms and must be reappointed each year.

 C. DELEGATE DUTIES

 VII.
-STANDING COMMITTEES
+AD HOC COMMITTEES

 VIII.
 FINANCIAL RESPONSIBILITY

-A. GENERAL MEETINGS
+A. MONTHLY MEETINGS